 On the whole in India, we might not fall short on food cultivation.
 When people take up blue-collared jobs they move away from villages and farms which leads to the land being less fragmented, which is actually an advantage.
 Farmers have better access to good quality agricultural equipment and seeds.
 Government programs make basic equipment like sickles, sprayers, and cutters fairly affordable for the farmers and this promotes food production.

 Although food production may not take a hit, food quality probably will, due to the addition of growth promoters.
 This isn’t that big of a problem in India, because subsistence farmers eat what they sow and sell the food only if they have a surplus, so they try to limit the use of chemicals.
 I think that the country’s produce is relatively safer in terms of chemical and mechanical farming.

-You’ve traveled around the world, leading a lot of social initiatives.
-While you mostly traveled for work, is there any location you enjoyed more than the others?
+You’ve travelled around the world, leading a lot of social initiatives.
+While you mostly travelled for work, is there any location you enjoyed more than the others?
 What set it apart?

 You lead quite the busy life and you’re constantly occupied with work.
 It sounds quite stressful, what do you do to unwind?